holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 Then, add an entry to Alice's local chain.
 Finally, retrieve that entry from Bob's instance.

 ## Why it matters
-Holochain applications are about creating cooperation between multiple agents.
-By sharing data among the agents, you can validate each others entries.
+Holochain applications are about creating cooperation between multiple agents; by sharing data among the agents, you can validate one another's entries.

 ## Make your entry public